jamiekohkitmin/computing-work-1/teachers-day/horror story.md

 I hid behind the big red back door.
 I took a peek and saw people in black robes who looked like they were fighting.
 When the leader, who could be differentiated by a big black hat, turned around, our eyes met and my jaw dropped...

 #### _The Horrors_
 The leader lifted her head to reveal her face, her all-too-familiar eyes met mine.
-Her round nose, thin lips and square glasses. __It was Ms Lim__ I rubbed my eyes and pinched myself, not believing how her kind self earlier in the day was just a disguise.
+Her round nose, thin lips and square glasses. __It was Ms Lim.__ I rubbed my eyes and pinched myself, not believing how her kind self earlier in the day was just a disguise.
 She screamed in her high-pitched voice, "CATCH HER!"
 Her followers closed the door to find me behind it and they surrounded me.
 I was trapped, unable to escape.
+My heart beat wildly in my chest, like it was going to explode at any time.
+I had no idea what was going to happen to me.
+They dragged me to their leader.
+Ms Lim's devilish eyes glared at me and she said, "Now that you know my secret, you are done for.
+But just to satisfy your deadly curiosity, you may ask me three questions."

+##### _Answers_
+Since I already knew that I was done for, I decided to ask away.
+"What are you doing, Why are you doing this."
+Ms Lim answered with a devilish grin, "By day, I'm just a kind teacher-in-charge at the hostel.
+But by night, I run a school for ghosts.
+The people who caught you are my fellow human teachers.
+We all have an ability to see ghosts and communicate with them.
+You can't see but there are about 30 ghosts circling you right now.
+I founded this school to teach ghosts to communicate with humans who can't see them so they can communicate with their loved ones."
+I asked, "If what you're doing isn't bad, why are you doing this so secretly?"
+She sighed, "If I get found out, I won't be able to teach here anymore.
+That's I have to make whoever who finds out about me at night keep quiet."

+###### _The End, or is it?_
+Ms Lim said.
+"Your three questions have been answered and now it's time for you to go."
+I closed my eyes and saw a yellow glimmer, it was my sunflower slippers!
+My sunflower slipper had knocked everyone out, just in time for me to run...